FusionAuth/fusionauth-example-angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.6.

 This is an Angular+Express application which leverages FusionAuth for authentication and user data.
+This application will use an OAuth Authorization Code workflow and the PKCE extension to log users in.
+PKCE stands for Proof Key for Code Exchange, and is often pronounced “pixie”.

+You can also read the blog post here: https://fusionauth.io/blog/2020/03/31/how-to-securely-implement-oauth-angular

 ## Development server